Jay Wright: Early life

 Born in Churchville, Pennsylvania, Wright grew up a fan of Villanova.
 As a child, he played Little League Baseball in the Northampton Township Little League, for a team coached by his father Jerry.
 They finished as runner up in 1972, before winning the championship a year later.

 He graduated from Council Rock High School North in Newtown, Bucks County, Pennsylvania, where he played shortstop for the baseball team and quarterback for the football team, but gave both up to focus on basketball.
-Wright was the starting point guard for the varisty team for his sophomore-through-senior years, including for the 1978–79 Lower Bucks League championship team.
+Wright was the starting point guard for the varsity team for his sophomore-through-senior years, including for the 1978–79 Lower Bucks League championship team.
 His coach Mike Holland later remarked that he showed an early aptitude for coaching.

 "I used to have this community basketball clinic where the guys had to teach junior high and elementary kids how to play basketball.
 At that time, [Wright] was already exhibiting coaching prowess. [...]
 He was my extension on the floor.
 I felt very comfortable turning the team over to him."